 Fees incurred in hiring appropriate venues or facilities to support either outreach service provision or upskilling activities will be paid as appropriate.
 The suggested maximum facility fee payable for any venue is \$200 per day (GST exclusive).
-However, as suitable facilities in some locations may be more expensive due to seasonal variations, or availability, consideration will be given by the Department to paying higher rates of up to \$400 (GST exclusive) on a case by case basis.
+However, suitable facilities in some locations may be more expensive due to seasonal variations, or availability, consideration will be given to paying higher rates of up to \$400 per day (GST exclusive) on a case by case basis.